Chariot Learning

 Mike Bergin

 Tens of thousands of students a year prep for the SAT & ACT through programs Mike Bergin created or organized.
-After 25 years of intensive experience in the education industry, he knows what works in test prep and what doesn’t.
-Mike founded Chariot Learning in 2009 to deliver on the promise of what truly transformative, individualized education can and should be.
+After more than 30 years of intensive experience in the education industry, he's done it all as a teacher, tutor, director, curriculum developer, blogger, podcaster, and best-selling author.
+Mike founded Chariot Learning in 2009 to deliver on the promise of what truly transformative individualized education can and should be.

 Helping high schoolers with tests, school, and life is what Chariot Learning is all about.
 Let us know how we can help you!